kaizen-ai/kaizenflow/docs/notes/git.md

     - Changes to master should only happen by pull-request or merge
     - One should avoid working in master except in rare cases, e.g., a simple urgent bug-fix needed to unblock people
+    - `master` should be always never broken (all tests are passing and it is deployable)

 ## Always work in a branch
 - Call your branch `PartTaskXYZ_descriptive_name`
-    - Ideally from the bug report, e.g., `PartTask274_PRICE_Download_equity_data`
+    - Ideally from the bug report using `git_show.py`, e.g.,
+      `PartTask274_PRICE_Download_equity_data`

 - Generally it is best to be the sole contributor to your branch
     - If you need to collaborate with somebody on a branch, remember that the golden rule of rebase still applies to this "public" branch: "do not rebase pushed commits"
 - It is ok to open multiple branches for a given task if needed
+    - E.g., if you have multiple chunks of work or multiple people are working on orthogonal changes
+    - It might be that the task is too big and needs to be broken in smaller bugs
-    - In this case try to give a meaningful name to the branch: e.g., `TaskXYZ_v2` is definitively not ok
+    - In this case try to give a meaningful name to the branch: e.g., `TaskXYZ_meaningful_name_01` is ok

-- All the rules that apply to `master` apply also to a branch.
+- All the rules that apply to `master` apply also to a branch
     - E.g., commit often, use meaningful commit messages.
-    - We are ok with a little looser attitude
+    - We are ok with a little looser attitude in your branch
     - E.g., it might be ok to not run unit tests before each commit, but be careful!